Enhancing Information Freshness: An AoI Optimized Markov Decision Process: Methodology

 In AoI-MDP, instead of simply incorporating AoI as a component of the reward functions to guide objective optimization through RL training, we also leverage AoI as crucial side information to facilitate decision making.
 Specifically, we reformulate the standard MDP's state space, action space, and reward functions.
 The detailed designs for each of these elements are as follows:

-\textbf{State Space $\boldsymbol{\mathcal{S}}$:} the state space of the AoI-MDP consists of two parts: AUV's observed information $s^{'}_i$, and observation delay $Y_i$ at time $i$, represented by $s_i=(s^{'}_i,Y_i)\in \boldsymbol{\mathcal{S^{'}}}\times\boldsymbol{Y}$.We introduce the observation delay $Y_i$ as a new element so that the AUV can be aware of the underwater acoustic signal delay when the sonar emits an underwater acoustic signal to detect the surrounding environment.
-Additionally, we achieve high-precision modeling of both $s^{'}_i$ and $Y_i$ through SSP, whose details are presented in Section \Rmnum{2}-B.
+\textbf{State Space $\boldsymbol{\mathcal{S}}$:} the state space of the AoI-MDP consists of two parts: AUV's observed information $s^{'}_i$, and observation delay $Y_i$ at time $i$, represented by $s_i=(s^{'}_i,Y_i)\in \boldsymbol{\mathcal{S^{'}}}\times\boldsymbol{Y}$.We introduce the observation delay $Y_i$ as a new element so that the AUV can be aware of the delayed observation timing delay when the model emits an delayed observation signal to detect the surrounding environment.
+Additionally, we achieve delay-oriented modeling of both $s^{'}_i$ and $Y_i$ through SDF, whose details are presented in Section \Rmnum{2}-B.

 \textbf{Action Space $\boldsymbol{\mathcal{A}}$:} the action space of the AoI-MDP consists of the tuple $a_i=(a_i^{'}, Z_i)\in \boldsymbol{\mathcal{{A}^{'}}}\times\boldsymbol{Z}$, where $a_i^{'}$ denotes the actions taken by the AUV, while $Z_i$ indicates the wait time between observing the environmental information and decision-making at time $i$.
 Through jointly optimizing the wait time $Z_i$ and action $a_i$, we aim to minimize the AoI, enabling the AUV's decision-making policy to converge to an optimal level.